Newport, Shropshire

-Newport is a constituent market town in Telford and Wrekin in Shropshire, England.
-It lies 7 mi north of Telford, 12 mi west of Stafford, and is near the Shropshire-Staffordshire border.
+Newport is a market town and civil parish in the borough of Telford and Wrekin in Shropshire, England.
+It lies 7 mi north-east of Telford, 12 mi west of Stafford, and is near the Shropshire-Staffordshire border.
 The 2001 census recorded 10,814 people living in the town's parish, which rose to 11,387 by the 2011 census.

 Toponym

 The Normans planned a new town called Novus Burgus roughly on the Anglo-Saxon settlement of Plesc.
 The first market charter was granted by Henry I, and over time the name changed from Novus Burgus, to Nova Porta, to Newborough and finally to Newport in about 1220.

 Location

 The site was chosen partly because of its location near the Via Devana (Roman Road, which ran from Colchester to Chester), and partly because of the number of fisheries (which are mentioned in the Domesday Survey).
 The River Meese, which flows from Aqualate Mere, lies to the north of the town.

 Newport sits on a sandstone ridge on the eastern border of the Welsh Marches and west of the Aqualate Mere, the largest natural lake in the English Midlands.
 The area around it at the end of the last ice age was part of Lake Lapworth.
 Formed from melting glaciers, it covered a vast area of north Shropshire.
 There is evidence of pre-historic fishing in the area as two ancient log boats were uncovered 1 mi from Newport.
-One has been preserved and is kept at Harper Adams University at Edgmond.
+One has been preserved and is kept at Harper Adams University at nearby Edgmond.

-The villages of Church Aston, Chetwynd and Longford are adjoined to the south of Newport, though they remain in separate parishes.
+The villages of Church Aston, Chetwynd Aston and Longford are adjoined to the south of Newport, though they remain in separate parishes.
 The village of Edgmond is located just to the west, separated by Cheney Hill, Chetwynd Park and the currently truncated Shrewsbury and Newport Canal.

 Like many rural market towns, Newport was influenced by industry; it served the needs of the mining area to the east of Shropshire and was also affected by mass-produced industrial goods that replaced traditional crafts.

 Newport's inland location can lead to very cold winters.
 It holds the record for the lowest temperature recorded in England, -26.1 C on 11 January 1982.
 This was cold enough to freeze diesel fuel in vehicles.